davidollerton/davidollerton.github.io/_posts/1996-09-15-enoch-walking-with-god.md

 ---
-title: '2of11: Enoch, walking with God'
+title: '2 of 11: Enoch, walking with God'
 series: The Presence of God
 scripture: Genesis 5:18-24
 church: esher